imshubhamsingh/BookReviewLibrary/README.md

 3. ```npm install && npm start  ```

->The app uses Goodreads API that allows app to access Goodreads data in order to  provide book revies that are more personalized, social, and engaging.
+>The app uses Goodreads API that allows app to access Goodreads data in order to  provide book reviews that are more personalized, social, and engaging.

 ## Credits